hyperledger/fabric/docs/source/private_data_tutorial.rst

 we will demonstrate how chaincode APIs ``PutPrivateData`` and ``GetPrivateData`` are used to map the collection to the private data being secured.

-A collection definition is composed of five properties:
+A collection definition is composed of the following properties:

 .. _blockToLive: